wowemulation-dev/warcraft-rs/README.md

 # warcraft-rs

-A comprehensive Rust library and CLI toolset for parsing, manipulating, and creating World of Warcraft file formats.
+A Rust library and CLI toolset for parsing, manipulating, and creating World of Warcraft file formats.

 <div align="center">